A critical examination of the causes and consequences of migration from Ireland and Scotland since 1800.

 - Graduate Attributes Emphasised

-- Global perspective, Scholarship, Communication, Critical thinking, Research, Self-motivation.
+- Global perspective, Interdisciplinary perspective, Lifelong learning, Scholarship, Communication, Critical thinking, Cultural understanding, Research, Self-motivation, Teamwork.

 View more information about Otago's graduate attributes.

 - Demonstrate broad knowledge of the patterns and processes of Scottish and Irish migration

 - Demonstrate knowledge of the main themes and debates surrounding the causes and consequences of migration from Scotland and Ireland